DARPA-ASKEM/orchestration/kubernetes/staging/administrate-staging-keycloak/README.md

 ### Kubectl Configuration

-Run `./admcloak.sh config` to add to your ~/.kube/config file the context and certificate files to execute kubectl commands remotely.
+Run `./admcloak.sh config <user directory>` to add to your ~/.kube/config file the context and certificate files to execute kubectl commands remotely.

 ### Kubectl Context Switching